aroccon/MHIT36_mixedp/README.md

 # MHIT36

-Code for direct numerical simulation of Navier-Stokes equation coupled with a phase-field method (ACDI) for interface description.
+Code for direct numerical simulation of Navier-Stokes equations coupled with a phase-field method (ACDI) for interface description.

 ~~~text
 ███    ███ ██   ██ ██ ████████ ██████   ██████